michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-02-12-sum-daily-balances.md

 Among these, the Interest Rate and Highest Balance methods are generally disadvantageous.
 They fail to lower the average during periods where your loan balance is low.
 The Beginning and Ending Balance Method is better, but it is restricted to loans with "level payments at fixed equal intervals."
+Consequently, you generally cannot use this method if you took out a new loan, refinanced, or made extra principal payments during the year.

 The Daily Basis Method calculates the average balance by weighting the actual principal outstanding on each day of the year.
 This often favors taxpayers by reducing the average balance if the loan did not exist for the entire year,